New Dynamical Degrees of Freedom from Invertible Transformations: Example of Invertible Disformal Transformation resulting in Mimetic DM

 Let us now apply what we have learned to construct a particular transformation that satisfies our requirements.
 The best place to start is to directly propose the relation between $X$ and $Y$ such that it is invertible and has an inflection point.
 The simplest such function is the cubic function.
 Hence we propose

 with no direct dependence on $\phi$.
-Note that we offset the inflection point away from $0$ to $Y=1$ because we know that the vanishing of the derivative corresponds to the mimetic solution and a mimetic solution at $Y=0$ implies $C=0$.
-Similarly, we know that under some reasonable assumptions on $C$ and $D$ the signatures of $X$ and $Y$ have to agree.
-Thus we also offset the inflection point away from $X=0$ to $X=1$ so that the signature agrees with $Y$.
-Finally, we set $D=0$ just to make our life simple.
-Our choices then give us\footnote{Note that taking the offset in $Y$ and $X$ to be the same ends up being kind of a lucky choice.
-A more general expression of this type
+Note that we offset the inflection point away from $0$ to $Y=1$ because we know that the vanishing of the derivative corresponds to the mimetic solution and a mimetic solution at $Y=0$ implies $C=0$, due to relation \eqref{eq: mimetic singularity condition}.
+Similarly, we know that the sign of $X$ and $Y$ have to agree due to \eqref{eq: mim: X of Y}.
+Thus we also offset the inflection point away from $X=0$ to $X=1$.
+Finally, we set $D=0$ for simplicity.
+Our choices then give us\footnote{Note that a more general expression of this type

-suffers from problems whenever $a\neq b$.
-The resulting functions $C$ will in general have point where it blows up and will always pass through zero.
-None of this happens for $a=b\neq0$.}.
+suffers from several problems whenever $a\neq b$.
+The resulting functions $C$ will in general have point where it tends to infinity and a point where it passes through zero.
+At such points the metric metric $g_{\mu\nu}$ might become ill-defined or it is not a metric tensor.
+No such problems appear for $a=b\neq0$, which is the case here.}.

 which implies